 Images collected were saved as Join Photographic Expert Group (JPEG) format.
 These dataframes were then manually examined for the presence of animals.
 A datasheet was created where every row corresponded to a unique image.
 Additionally, data was recorded for the year, region, calendar date, microsite, rep, photo rep, and week number.
 If a vertebrate was present in the photo, further info on the type of vertebrate, time block, actual time, temperature, and additional observations were also recorded.
 Images from cameras were clear enough during both day and night (low light condition) to distinguish between animals.
 An animal was classified as present if as little as a section of a body part (i.e. tail) made it into the captured image.
 Because the dates and timestamps are generally wrong on these traps, dates must be manually corrected manually or in R. Behavioural data are to be obtained from video traps as a collaborative effort with Mario.
 For the most part the same parameters as above are to be recorded alongside behaviour.

-Weather Data
+Site-level climate data

+Explain a but please.
 Carrizo data for weather parameters of interest for both 2017 and 2018 were obtained from the following website:

 http://ipm.ucanr.edu/calludt.cgi/WXSTATIONDATA?MAP=&STN=BLACKWLL.A

-Stats
+Statistics

 Point-biseral correlation analyses are to be performed examining the relationship between the continuous weather variable and the binary variable presence/absence of animal (Gupta 1960).
 Effects of covariates may be studied through an ANCOVA.
 Effects of multiple weather parameters may be explored through Principle Component Analysis (PCA) (Bryant and Yarnold 1995).
+Version R etc… and put link to the Github repo here too.

 Chapter 3: OTC field experiment to manipulate weather parameters: a look at causation.

 Purpose: To physically manipulate temperature and solar radiation intensity using open top chamber designs (or a variation) paired with camera traps to examine whether the increase/decrease in in the above parameters significantly affects shrub visitation instances.
+See above – I think this year, you do shelter above shrub and in open, with controls without shelters, measure temp and RH with loggers, cam trap, and maybe even do visual observation and see how this impacts the local animal pop.
+BE SOOO COOL I mean HOT….. then next year OR this year just pilot the OTCs… I think really hard whereas the shelter is a great idea and much easier.
+MIGHT COOL tho – but that ok too.
+Can measure and see.

 Hypotheses and predictions: